Alain-René Lesage: Retirement

 With his wife he had three sons and a daughter whose filial piety made her devote her entire life to serving her genius father.
 Though he lived happily, one event embittered Lesage for years.
 His eldest son had been educated for the bar, but insisted going on stage.
 Lesage, who had often painted the life of the actor in the most ridiculous and hateful aspect, was pained by his son's career choice, especially when his son joined the Théâtre Français, against which Lesage had long waged a satirical war.
 Probably out of deference to his father, the son took the name Montménil, and by the merit of his talents and private character, soon entered the upper society of Paris.
 Lesage was reconciled with his son many years later and became so devoted to Montménil that he could barely leave his side.

 Montménil caught cold during a hunting party and died on 8 September 1743.
 This was such a severe blow to Lesage that he retired forever from Paris and the world.
-Lesage's youngest son had also become an actor under the name Pittenec, so Lesage and his wife saw out their old age in the home of their second son who had become the Abbé Lesage (Abbott Lesage).
+Lesage's youngest son had also become an actor under the name Pittenec, so Lesage and his wife saw out their old age in the home of their second son who had become the Abbé Lesage.
 This son had been made a Canon of the Cathedral of Boulogne, through the patronage of the queen, and been bestowed a fair pension.

 Lesage lived beyond 80 years of age, but was afflicted with deafness and had to use an ear trumpet.
 However, his conversation was so delightful that when he ventured into the world and frequented his favourite coffee house in Rue St. Jacques in Paris, guests would gather around him, climbing onto tables and chairs, to hear his famous words of wit and wisdom.

 Alain-René Lesage died on 17 November 1747.

 Personality

 Very little is known of Lesage's life and personality.
-The few anecdotes which we have of him represent him as a very independent man, declining to accept the literary patronage required to survive.
+Various anecdotes represent him as a very independent man, declining to accept the literary patronage required to survive.
 One story tells of the time he had been entreated to read his manuscript (according to the fashion of the day) at the Hôtel de Bouillon by the Duchess.
 The hour appointed for the reading was noon, but the dramatist was still very interested in legal matters and was detained until 1 o'clock attending the decision of a lawsuit.
 When he finally appeared at the Hôtel and attempted to apologise, the Duchess of Bouillon was so cold and haughty, observing that he had made her guests lose one hour waiting for his arrival.
 "It is easy to make up the loss madame", replied Lesage; "I will not read my comedy, and thus you will gain two hours."
 With that, he left the Hôtel and could never be persuaded to return to the Duchess's house.